What is Spray Gun?

 I.The air valve is primarily used to control the air movement through the spray gun.

 J.Fluid inlet connecting point for cup or hose, normally 3/8 in.
 N.P.S.

 Spray Gun Design

 - Bleeder or non-bleeder type spray gun:

 - Most production spray guns are non-bleeder type.
 The trigger allows the air to flow through the spray gun.
-Bleeder type spray guns are generally used with small portable air compressor which helps in maintaining constant pressure, and thus prevents the possibility of starting up the compressor against a load.
+Bleeder type spray guns are generally used with a small portable air compressor which helps in maintaining constant pressure and thus prevents the possibility of starting up the compressor against a load.